-Landscaping adds value to a property and can be useful as well as attractive.
-Many landscape designs marry form and function, with landscape elements serving as natural fences or privacy screens as well as adding aesthetic appeal.
-Though quality landscaping can be expensive, there are many ways keep costs down without compromising the finished product.
+Landscaping adds value to a property and can be helpful as well as attractive.
+Many landscape designs marry form and function, with landscape elements serving as natural fences or privacy screens and adding aesthetic appeal.
+Though quality landscaping can be expensive, there are many ways to keep costs down without compromising the finished product.

 Patience has other perks, too.
 Saving money on landscaping is proper planning.
-Before hitting the garden center, draw a sketch to help you visualize what the finished landscape will look like and what you realistically need to get there.
+Before hitting the garden center, sketch to help you visualize what the finished landscape will look like and what you need to get there.
 Research plants you intend to use to ensure compatibility with your hardiness zone and microclimate.
 Understand proper plant spacing and measure your outdoor spaces so you know how many plants you will need.
-It allows you accurately to estimate initial planting costs and long term maintenance needs.
-Map out your stuff instead of relocating plants later: a process that inevitably leads to replacement costs as some plants simply don't transplant well.
+It allows you to estimate initial planting costs and long-term maintenance needs accurately.
+Map out your stuff instead of relocating plants later: a process that inevitably leads to replacement costs as some plants don’t transplant well.